backstage/backstage/plugins/catalog-react/api-report.md

 // Warning: (ae-missing-release-tag) "entityRouteParams" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function entityRouteParams(
+export function entityRouteParams(entity: Entity): {
-  entity: Entity,
-): {
   readonly kind: string;
   readonly namespace: string;
   readonly name: string;